 Application and Testing

-First, complete your application at National Testing Network (NTN) www.nationaltestingnetwork.com and schedule a date to take the written and physical tests.
-(Be sure your testing location offers both the written and physical tests for WA State).
-You may opt to take the written and physical tests the same day, or on separate days at an NTN site.
-Tests are validated by Civil Service and the results are reported to us weekly.
+First, complete your application at Public Safety Testing (PST) https://www.publicsafetytesting.com/ and schedule a date to take the written exam.
+Tests are reported to and validated by Civil Service weekly.

 Veterans' preference points are not factored in until you pass the oral board phase.
 You claim these points when you initially sign-up for the PST tests (entry-level) or during your application process (lateral-entry).
 You should bring your DD214 to the Oral Board.

-When we receive your test results from NTN, we will email you an invite to our electronic background packet, which contains the necessary forms and documents you will need to complete your background investigation.
-Once you have electronically submitted the required documents, and if you have no automatic disqualifiers, you will be contacted by the Human Resources Unit to be scheduled for an oral board interview.
-You are usually given 4-5 weeks’ notice.
+When we receive your test results from PST (entry-level) or application (lateral-entry), you will be contacted by the King County Civil Service to be scheduled for an oral board interview.
 The oral board interview is part of the Civil Service testing process and is conducted by a three-person panel consisting of King County Sheriff’s Office deputies, detectives, and/or sergeants.
 A member of King County Civil Service is present in the interview as a proctor.
 The panel will evaluate you on the following criteria: communication skills, background, community involvement, experience, integrity, motivation, interpersonal skills, and problem solving.

 Civil Service Eligibility List

 Rank is based the written test, plus 80% Oral Board scores.
 Only then are veterans preference, second language fluency or Peace Corps service points applied.
 Qualified candidates will be merged onto the existing entry-level eligibility list.